Percy Erskine Nobbs: Projects

 He designed the University Club building in Montreal, associated with McGill University, which was completed in 1913 and was eventually registered as a monument historique of Quebec.
 He also designed the McGill University Coat of Arms three years into his directorship at the McGill School of Architecture, which continues to be used by the university today.

 Other activities

-He was an accomplished athlete in fencing, representing Canada at the 1908 Olympics and for all of his life he was a true fisherman and founded the Atlantic Salmon Federation due to his love of fishing.
+He was an accomplished athlete in fencing, representing Canada at the 1908 Olympics and throughout his life he was an avid fisherman, founding the Atlantic Salmon Federation due to his love of fishing.
 He published two books, now both out of print, entitled Fencing Tactics and Salmon Tactics.
-His talent as a draftsman and painter—he was an RCA—was also quite exceptional.
+His talent as a draftsman and painter—he was an RCA—was also notable.

 Honours

 He was elected an Academician of the Royal Canadian Academy of Arts in 1920 and, in 1924, became President of the Quebec Association of Architects.
 In 1928, he was named President of the Town Planning Institute of Canada.
 In 1929, he was elected to the Royal Society of Arts and also became President of the Royal Architectural Institute in Canada.